Viitorul

-Early years
+First decade

+Reformist-modernist beginnings

 The paper was established on 18 November 1907, and published its first series to 21 November 1916 (initially as a "morning paper", down to 1910).
+Journalist Constantin Poenaru observes that the name was indicative of PNL organs, with many Viitorul papers published in provincial towns "long before the official paper of Bucharest."
 As later acknowledged by its last editor-in-chief, Fărcășanu, it owed its existence to both the embarrassment caused by the major peasants' revolt of March and to the PNL's sweep in the general elections of June.
 It therefore considered itself a "fresh new daily", centered on popularizing the party's reformist agenda, taken up in print by one of the kingdom's younger politicians, Ion G. Duca.
 Literary historian Al. Raicu suggests that it was overall a voice from the "left-liberal faction" of the PNL.
-Its founding directors, other than Duca, were Constantin Alimănișteanu and Constantin Banu; its editors included Ion Minulescu, Virgil Caraivan, Alexandru Anestin and Nicolae Baboianu, with Iosif Iser as the staff cartoonist and portraitist.
-Though a political sheet defending the PNL's take on public affairs (mainly through regular contributions by Banu and Duca), this first edition of Viitorul was also marginally significant in Romanian literature, hosting poetry by Minulescu, Dumitru Constantinescu-Teleormăneanu, Mihail Cruceanu, Dimitrie Drăghicescu, Ion Foti, Cincinat Pavelescu, I. U. Soricu, Claudia Millian, Dimitrie Anghel and Ștefan Octavian Iosif (the latter two under the shared signature of "A. Mirea").
-A supply of artistic prose was handled by various talents, including Vasile Demetrius and N. Pora, with Caraivan, Drăghicescu, Petre Locusteanu and Vasile Savel providing either theoretical essays or literary chronicles.